-Adjuvant therapy may be used to increase the chance of cure or long term remission.
+Adjuvant therapy may be used to increase the chance of cure or long-term remission.

-In may also be used in the palliative setting, particularly in cases of bone/spinal and brain metastasis.
+It may also be used in the palliative setting, particularly in cases of bone/spinal and brain metastasis.

 The decision to offer suppression is made by specialist MDT taking into account a myriad of factors.

-In patients who have not had total thyroidectomy and radioiodine remnant ablation it can be difficult to differentiate between residual tissue, residual disease or recurrent disease.
+In patients who have not had total thyroidectomy and radioiodine remnant ablation, it can be difficult to differentiate between residual tissue, residual disease or recurrent disease.
 Serial measurement and trends can be helpful.

 As with most malignancies prognosis is related to stage and age at diagnosis.